Skip to main content

 We made submissions to six policy inquiries and consultative processes during the year - see Appendix D for more detail.

-Our CEO, Craig Ritchie, was co-chair of the UNESCO steering committee for the International Year of Indigenous Languages 2019, and led a delegation to Mexico City for the UNESCO high-level event on ‘Making a decade of action for indigenous languages’ and ‘International Congress of Endangered Languages at Risk’ in February 2020.
+Our CEO, Craig Ritchie, was co-chair of the UNESCO steering committee for the International Year of Indigenous Languages 2019, and led a delegation to Mexico City for the UNESCO high-level event on ‘Making a decade of action for Indigenous languages’ and ‘International Congress of Endangered Languages at Risk’ in February 2020.
 This event resulted in the declaration of the International Decade of Indigenous Languages 2022–2032.

 • 5C: Develop a framework to report and advise on the state of Aboriginal and Torres Strait Islander cultures and heritage